 We believe AVIF is destined to replace JPEG to become the dominant image format.
 BMP, however, has no further use outside of icons on Windows.
 We wouldn't be surprised if Microsoft replaced BMP in favor of a modern lossless format to cut down on the OS size in a future Windows update.

 The winner for the average user is straightforward: AVIF is a solid contender to become the dominant image format.
 We expect it will go all the way to replace JPEG.

-AVIF offers very similar quality images using its excellent lossy compression algorithm as uncompressed BMP offers.
-Most users won't distinguish between lossy AVIF and uncompressed bitmap images, thanks to the high appeal of low-fidelity lossy AVIF images.
-Every day users will appreciate the excellent file size efficiency of AVIF, allowing them to store more photos and improve page load times for web delivery.
+AVIF offers similar quality images using its excellent lossy compression algorithm as the uncompressed BMP file format offers.
+Most users won't distinguish between lossy AVIF and uncompressed bitmap image data, thanks to the high appeal of low-fidelity lossy AVIF images.
+Every day users will appreciate the excellent file size efficiency of AVIF resulting in way smaller file size than BMP, allowing them to store more photos and improve page load times for web delivery.

-We expect that in the coming years, AVIF will go from strength to strength.
-We're sure that AVIF will add a few more browsers to its belt of full browser support, and web admins will start to take AVIF for web delivery seriously.
+We expect in the coming years, AVIF will go from strength to strength.
+In the coming years, we expect AVIF to go from strength to strength.
 AVIF is perfectly placed to become the definitive image format for image delivery.